aws-samples/event-driven-importer-for-aws-healthomics-storage/README.md

-# AWS HealthOmics storage importer
+# Event driven importer for AWS HealthOmics storage

 This is a simple CDK app demonstrating an event-driven architecture that automates importing data into AWS HealthOmics sequence stores when objects are created in Amazon S3.